-If the seal plate was removed, install the seal plate gasket (6).
-Position the seal plate over the shaft and secure it to the bearing housing with the hardware (8 and 9).
+If the seal plate (4) was removed, install the seal plate gasket (5).
+Position the seal plate over the shaft and secure it to the bearing housing with the hardware (7 and 8).

-To prevent damaging the shaft sleeve O-ring (4) on the shaft threads, cover the threads with electrical or duct tape.
+To prevent damaging the shaft sleeve O-ring (not shown) on the shaft threads, cover the threads with electrical or duct tape.
 Slide the O-ring over the shaft until it seats against the shaft shoulder.
 Remove the tape covering the threads.
 Check to ensure that the shaft threads are free of any tape residue and clean as required before proceeding with seal installation.

-Lubricate the external stationary seat O-ring with light oil.
+When installing a new cartridge seal assembly, remove the seal from the container and lubricate the external stationary seat O-ring with light oil.
 Slide the seal assembly onto the shaft until the external stationary seat O-ring engages the bore in the seal plate.

 Clean and inspect the impeller as described in Impeller Installation and Adjustment.
-Install the full set of impeller shims (30) provided with the seal, and screw the impeller onto the shaft until it is seated against the seal (see Figure 6).
+Install the full set of impeller shims (3) provided with the seal, and screw the impeller onto the shaft until it is seated against the seal (see Figure 6).